 TT: Tick, tock, Jake.
 Time is dead kids.

 TT: I thought you were supposed to like adventure?

 GT: I LOVE adventure and you KNOW it!

 TT: I’m not sure what to believe anymore, frankly.

 Oh man, we’re not too far from the point where Jake’s “loving adventure” trait is brutally deconstructed.
-He talks about it during the post-trickster split screen conversations and it’s one of the best parts of what is already one of my favorite sections of the comic.
+He talks about it during the post-trickster split screen conversations, and his speech is one of the best parts of what is already one of my favorite sections of the comic.

 GT: ALRIGHT WISE GUY YOU WANT YOUR FLIPPING KISS???

 A genuinely stunning image, just as Dirk (plus Dirk, with a bit of additional help from Dirk) had planned.